codebasetwo/sentiments-classifier/docs/index.md

 ## Project Overview

-The goal of this project is to develop a robust and scalable system for classifying src/sentiments from sentences into 6 categories which are "negative", "neutral", "positive"  .
+The goal of this project is to develop a robust and scalable system for classifying sentiments from sentences into 6 categories which are "negative", "neutral", "positive"  .
 The project includes the following key components:

 1. **Data Preparation**: Loading, preprocessing, and splitting the dataset.
 2. **Model Training**: Training a deep learning model (e.g., BERT-based) on the preprocessed data.